 Once you know the size and scope of your report you can then start to estimate the work required and the time available to do it.
 It’s also helpful at the planning stage to anticipate potential problems and blockages and how you might address these if they occur.

 The range of topics on which an HR practitioner might write a report is very wide.
 It’s likely that many topics have already been the subject of previous work within your organisation or at your institution or centre and most will have been addressed in earlier research published in journals and books.
 This means that there is plenty of material that you can consult before starting to write.

 Our website provides access to recent publications from the CIPD’s research and policy teams.
-CIPD members can use our HR and L&D archive database of books, reports and journal articles which also gives full-text access to our older reports [link].
-Members can use online journals covering HR, L&D and management topics via Ebsco's Business Source Corporate database [link].
+CIPD members can use our HR and L&D archive database of books, reports and journal articles which also gives full-text access to our older reports.
+Members can use online journals covering HR, L&D and management topics via EBSCO's Discovery Service database.